CyrilWendl/SIE-Master/README.md

 ```

 ## File Structure
-### `Code/`:
-Visualizations of basic functionalities
-- `decision_tree.ipynb`: Decision Trees and Random Forest on randomly generated labelled data
-- `density_tree.ipynb`: Density Trees on randomly generated unlabelled data
-- `MNIST Novelty Detection.ipynb`: Training of a CNN on the MNIST dataset leaving out one class, retrieval of the FC layer activations, comparison of novelty detection methods
-- `MNIST Novelty Detection.ipynb`: Training of a CNN on the MNIST dataset, retrieval of the FC layer activations, comparison of error detection methods

 #### `Code/density_forest/`
 Package for implementation of Decision Trees, Random Forests, Density Trees and Density Forests
 - `create_data.py`: functions for generating labelled and unlabelled data
 - `decision_tree.py`: data structure for decision tree nodes